pgr/pgr.github.com/_posts/2012-06-30-vehicle-simulation.md

 A full vehicle kinematics model was built from the x,y,z location of the physical pickup points for a given chassis.

 <img style="margin: 2em auto; display:block;" src="https://s3.amazonaws.com/github_image_storage/thesis_post/kinematics_setup.png" width="500" height="" alt="" />
-<p class="meta">Above: A kinematic model built to represent the vehicles suspension.
+<p class="meta">Above: A kinematic model built to represent the vehicle's suspension.
 (Built in OptimumKinematics).</p>

-The position and orientation of each wheel was then mapped to inputs of steering angle and chassis roll angle, which allowed the vehicle kinematic properties (ranging from caster, trail, camber and motion ratios fro each corner all the way through to half track, wheelbase and instant centers) to be calculated for any vehicle state (for a given pitch angle and heave displacement).
+The position and orientation of each wheel was then mapped to inputs of steering angle and chassis roll angle, which allowed the vehicle kinematic properties (ranging from caster, trail, camber and motion ratios for each corner all the way through to half track, wheelbase and instant centers) to be calculated for any vehicle state (for a given pitch angle and heave displacement).

 <img style="margin: 2em auto; display:block;" src="https://s3.amazonaws.com/github_image_storage/thesis_post/low_caster.png" width="500" height="" alt="" />
 <p class="meta">Above: The relationship between steering and chassis roll on the front left and front right camber angles, for a low caster setup (zero static camber present).</p>